aditya-azad/journey/README.md

 # Journey

-A simple command line utility for daily journalling
+A simple command line utility for daily journaling

 ## Installation